rgglez/rgglez/README.md

 # Sup! 🤖

-Welcome to my github.
-I'm a CS specially interested in programming and systems administration.
+Welcome to my GitHub!
+I'm a computer science enthusiast with a special interest in programming and systems administration.

-Here you'll find some bits of code which I hope you find useful or instructive.
-Code includes components for Yii, Svelte, Go, some utilities and other goodies.
+Here, you'll find various code snippets that I hope you'll find either useful or instructive.
+The code includes components for Yii, Svelte, Go, Python, PHP and some other languages and frameworks, as well as several utilities and other helpful resources.

+Repositories that are not forked and have tags were programmed by me.
+Forked repositories with tags indicate that I made modifications to their original code.
+Untagged repositories are just backups.

 ### My sites